rogeriolaguilar/rails-env/README.md

 # Rails development environment in Docker

-It's not necessary to install ruby and rails on your PC to start the your development.

-Using Docker it's possible to mount a host directory as a data volume.
+These scripts use Docker to mount a host directory as a data volume.
+By using this strategy it's not necessary to install Ruby and Rails to start developing.

 To do this just go to your project directory and create a container running run-dev.sh.

-Rails are installed in this container.
+Rails will be installed in the container.

-Changes applied to '/app' folder in container are included in project diretory of its host.
+- Changes applied to the '/app' folder in container are included in project directory of its host.

-Changes made in host in project directory are also applied in container, so any IDE can be used.
+- Changes made in the project folder in the host machine are also applied in the container, so any IDE can be used.